LOVE and MARRIAGE

 Rich men from ancient times had mistresses with whom they were not married, and often they bore children.
 If they wanted, and could afford to set a women up with accommodation and living expenses, they would.

 As for pregnancy, various forms of birth control have been known for centuries.
-The juice of the pawpaw (papaya) root, for example, has been used from ancient times.
+The juice of the pawpaw (papaya) root, for example, has been used since ancient times.
 Not every instance of sexual intercourse automatically resulted in childbirth.
 Modern reproductive technology now allows us to have children without sex, and sex without children.
 Nowadays the technology is less messy and more reliable.

 All your arguments have merit.
 You need to clarify some of them, because some sentences are not sentences, and that is not merely a matter of correct grammar, but how able a reader can understand what you want.
 You need to arrange your arguments in a sequence, and link them together in a logical and understandable sequence.